griffithlab/immuno_gcp_wdl_manuscript/RunningPipeline_README.md

 3. Within session (1) you may login (via `gcloud compute ssh`) to the Google Virtual Machine where Cromwell is running.

 ### Source of instructions
-This tutorial is a specific example of how to run a specific pipeline (immuno) on a specific example dataset (HCC1395 Tumor/normal cell line pair).
+This tutorial is an example of how to run a specific pipeline (immuno) on a specific example dataset (HCC1395 Tumor/normal cell line pair).
 The steps below are taken from the following link where you will find a more generic set of documentation that explains in detail how to run any WDL pipeline on the Google Cloud using tools created to assist this process. https://github.com/griffithlab/cloud-workflows/tree/main/manual-workflows

 ### Prerequisites